ikogan/juniper-pulse-secure-script/README.md

 Place this file into `~/.local/share/applications/SSL VPN.desktop`.
 Note that you'll probably need to create another icon to stop the VPN.
 That'll be fixed later.

+*Note*: A good bit of output is sent to syslog.